skylerspaeth/respite/README.md

 These docs will come shortly.

 ## Project scope
 This project is intended to find the most effective flight itineraries with regard to time, transfers, and comfort (class).
-As the purpose of this algorithm is strictly educational, pricing and more advanced filters are currently out of the scope, but may come later.
+As the purpose of this algorithm is strictly educational, pricing and more advanced filters are currently out of its scope, but may come later.